ingroxd/sheli/README.md

 # SHELI

 SHell Extensible Library (sheli) helps you build your scripts.
-In particular it takes care of those repetitive tasks, such as parameters management.
+In particular it takes care of those repetitive tasks, such as parameters management and variables settings.

-It is not fully tested yet, so be careful \[:

-It adds some automatisms, such as the main function, signals management (traps), and some more things!
+It adds some automatisms, such as the main function, signals management (traps), and some more things.
-It also comes with a custom version of argparse!
+It also comes with a custom version of argparse.

 SHELI IS SCRUMPADOOCHOUS!\*

-This library is experimental and actually uses dash as interpreter.
 Wherever possible, POSIX standards are used, BUT sometimes they are not (a.k.a. local vars et similia).

 In this repo a TL;DR will eventually be included with the methods intended to be used.